tarantool/doc/doc/reference/configuration/cfg_basic.rst

     :samp:`listen = {URI}` are sometimes called "binary protocol" or "primary port" connections.

     A typical value is 3301.
-The listen parameter may also be set for local hot standby.

     ..
 NOTE::